ctrlc03/stark-browniesh/README.md

-# nile-wrapper-starknet or as I like Brownie, stark_brownie
+# As I like Brownie, stark_brownie

-A CLI wrapper for nile (OZ) to help with testing and auditing smart contracts.
+A CLI wrapper for nile (OZ) and starknet-devnet (Shard-Labs) to help with testing and auditing smart contracts.

 Ultimately this could just be incorporated with nile, however I had started this using starkware testing Starknet Python class, realized block and time management would be a pain, so just resorted calling `nile` functions and the `starknet-devnet` API from this tool.